Stormesh/simple-calorie-tracker/README.md

 # Calorie Tracker
 ![Logo](./public/maxhp_banner.png)

-A simple calorie tracking application built with Nuxt and powered by the Nutritionix API.
+A simple calorie tracking application built with Nuxt and powered by the FatSecret API.

 ## Features